Skip to content

 Metadata

 Metadata exists on both the product and the SKU.
-If the value is the same for all SKUs, then the data should be to the product, otherwise, it should be added to the SKU.
+If the value is the same for all SKUs, the data should be added to the product, otherwise it should be added to the SKU.
 Read more about metadata here.

 Stock